 Velocity Flow Meters

 These flow meters estimate the flow rate of the fluids by measuring the velocity of the fluid which flows through them.
 Here the velocity of the fluid gives a direct measure of its flow rate as they are directly proportional to each other.
-In these meters, one can measure the velocity in variety of ways in which the use of turbine is also one (Figure 4).
+In these meters, one can measure the velocity in a variety of ways in which the use of the turbine is also one (Figure 4).
 Depending on the way used to find out the velocity, we have various kinds of velocity flow meters like Turbine flow meter, Vortex Shedding flow meter, Pitot tube flow meter, Propeller flow meter, Paddle or Pelton wheel flow meter, Single jet flow meter and Multiple jet flow meter.